 West Indies skipper, Lara won the toss and chose to bat.
-They found themselves in a spot of bother at four for 101, before the inexperienced duo of Devon Smith and Ryan Hinds shepherded the batting and took them to a score of 311 runs on the board.
-In particular, Hinds’s ability to find the gaps with needlepoint precision against an attack that was hunting down batsmen like a pack of hungry wolves gave a glimpse of his gift-wrapped potential.
-The four pacers shared eight wickets between them for England with Ashley Giles chipping in with two.
+They found themselves in a spot of bother at 101 for 4 before the inexperienced duo of Devon Smith and Ryan Hinds shepherded the batting and took them to a score of 311 runs on the board.
+In particular, Hinds’ ability to find the gaps with needlepoint precision against an attack that was hunting down batsmen like a pack of hungry wolves gave a glimpse of his gift-wrapped potential.
+The four pacers shared 8 wickets between them for England with Ashley Giles chipping in with 2.

 Harmison rattles West Indies

-Now, when both Chris Gayle and Smith walked into the middle to resume West Indies’ second innings, no one, not even Harmison could have in their wildest of dreams imagined the Ashington Express scalping seven wickets for 12 runs.
+Now, when both Chris Gayle and Smith walked into the middle to resume West Indies’ second innings, no one, not even Harmison could have in their wildest of dreams imagined the Ashington Express scalping 7 for 12.

 With initial pressure being built up by Hoggard and Harmison, something had to give.
 Gayle, not known to play with steady perfection was the one to succumb to the pressure.
 To some extent, he threw his wicket away by attempting a forceful shot off the back-foot, only the ever agile Graham Thorpe to take a fine catch in the slip cordon.